 2008-Present: Summer School

-The summer school has taken place since 2008.
-In addition to the Directors, Gabriel Rockhill and Jennifer Ponce de León, the invited speakers and discussants have included: Antonio Vázquez-Arroyo, Nazia Kazi, Annie Lacroix-Riz, Pierre-Antoine Chardel, Asma Mhalla, Manon Renault, Sophie Wahnich, Massimiliano Tomba, Larry Busk, Timothy Bewes, Denise Ferreira da Silva, Étienne Achille, John Harfouch, Jean-Marc Salmon, Paola Bacchetta, Patricia Gherovici, Delia Popa, Bertrand Ogilvie, Gabor Tverdota, Fabio Bruschi, Jean Matthys, Seloua Luste Boulbina, David Palumbo-Liu, Andrew Feenberg, Bernard Stiegler, Marie Goupy, Alice Canabate, Philippe Corcuff, Patrice Maniglier, Peter Skafish, Marielle Macé, Andrés Claro, Jean-Michel Rabaté, Amy Allen, Domenico Losurdo, Ádám Takács, Souleymane Bachir Diagne, Esteban Buch, Pierre Macherey, Geneviève Fraisse, Judith Revel, Claire Pagès, Alan Schrift, Bruno Karsenti, Patrick Vauday, Nathalie Heinich, Olivier Voirol, and Jacques Rancière.
+The Summer School has taken place since 2008.
+In addition to the Directors, Gabriel Rockhill and Jennifer Ponce de León, the invited speakers and discussants have included: Radhika Desai, Derek Ford, Alan Freeman, Georges Gastaud, Carlos Martinez, Jacques Pauwels, Mary Louise Pratt, Antonio Vázquez-Arroyo, Nazia Kazi, Annie Lacroix-Riz, Pierre-Antoine Chardel, Asma Mhalla, Manon Renault, Sophie Wahnich, Massimiliano Tomba, Larry Busk, Timothy Bewes, Denise Ferreira da Silva, Étienne Achille, John Harfouch, Jean-Marc Salmon, Paola Bacchetta, Patricia Gherovici, Delia Popa, Bertrand Ogilvie, Gabor Tverdota, Fabio Bruschi, Jean Matthys, Seloua Luste Boulbina, David Palumbo-Liu, Andrew Feenberg, Bernard Stiegler, Marie Goupy, Alice Canabate, Philippe Corcuff, Patrice Maniglier, Peter Skafish, Marielle Macé, Andrés Claro, Jean-Michel Rabaté, Amy Allen, Domenico Losurdo, Ádám Takács, Souleymane Bachir Diagne, Esteban Buch, Pierre Macherey, Geneviève Fraisse, Judith Revel, Claire Pagès, Alan Schrift, Bruno Karsenti, Patrick Vauday, Nathalie Heinich, Olivier Voirol, and Jacques Rancière.
 Click here to see the recordings of many of these events.

 4/19/22: Online Symposium on “Race, Class & Imperialism”